 In my first year, in order to best learn how to balance my studies and sport, I continued to play for my home team in the National League, Watford, and also joined the University’s water polo team.
 I was impressed by the organisation, the drive and the quality of the club at university.
 With access to training three times a week, at the Manchester Aquatics Centre, and additional strength and conditioning (S&C) sessions I was able to continue playing to a high level.

 In my second year, I had different aims.
 The World University Games (WUGs) took place in the summer following my second year and I wanted to be part of that squad.
 This meant increasing my training.
 The head coach of CoM water polo club contacted me in the summer before second year began and asked if I would like to join his team and informed me he would be able to personally work with me towards being part of the WUGs squad.
 Furthermore, having heard about the potential scholarships available to high performing athletes in my first year, I decided to apply for support by the Athletic Union.
-I was awarded the BUCS scholarship.
+I was awarded the BUCS scholarship (British Universities and Colleges Sport).

 I now train four times a week with CoM, and an extra two times in the gym with the scholar S&C coaches, Nathan and Jamie, who have really elevated my game.
 Shortly after the start of the semester, I was selected to be part of the Senior GB water polo squad which included monthly training weekends here in Manchester.
 With my degree workload getting heavier too, the support offered to me through my scholarship was incredibly helpful.
 It was specifically the ability to personalise my training schedule around my work that allowed me to balance both university and sport easier.
 Second year was a success for both my academia and sport; I achieved a 2:1 grade in my studies and had numerous sporting achievements.
 I captained the University water polo team and lead the Men’s 1st team to 2nd in the league and winning the Christie Cup.
 Moreover, I was part of the CoM team that were champions of the top division in national club water polo.